Why does compliance matter for church texting?

 Following these rules are critical to ensuring your texting programs run smoothly on all carrier networks, and not having to worry about message delivery.
 The core components of the CTIA rules that pertain to churches:

-Opt-in compliance - Opt-in messages must identify who is sending the message (the brand, or in this case, your church name) content description, customer care contact information, opt-out instructions, or message frequency.
+Opt-in compliance - Opt-in messages must identify who is sending the message (the brand, or in this case, your church name), content description, customer care contact information, opt-out instructions, or message frequency.
 Clearstream automatically handles all this for you.

-Opt-out compliance - "Message Senders should include opt-out information in the call-to-action, terms and conditions, and opt-in confirmation.4 Standardized “STOP” wording should be used for opt-out instructions.
+Opt-out compliance - "Message Senders should include the opt-out information in the call-to-action, terms, and conditions, and opt-in confirmation.
+Standardized “STOP” wording should be used for opt-out instructions.
 However, opt-out requests with normal language (i.e., stop, end, unsubscribe, cancel, quit, “please opt me out”) should also be read and acted upon by a Message Sender, except where a specific word can result in unintentional opt-out.
 The validity of a Consumer opt-out should not be impacted by any de-minimis variances in the Consumer opt-out response, such as capitalization, punctuation, or any letter-case sensitivities."

 Opt-Out Compliance with Clearstream

 As noted above, opt-out compliance is a core component of carrier compliance.
-Carriers understandably want to make sure consumers can easily opt-out of messages from organizations.
-The standard requirement is to have always available keywords such as stop, cancel, quit, unsubscribe, and end.
+Carriers understandably want to make sure consumers can easily opt out of messages from organizations.
+The standard requirement is to always have available keywords such as stop, cancel, quit, unsubscribe, and end.

 But what if someone replies to a message saying "Hey, I've moved and don't attend your church anymore.
 Can you take me off your list?"
 Or maybe they reply with "Stop.
 You're making me laugh too hard."
 Using IBM Watson, we've developed built-in-house machine learning to determine opt-out intent with incoming messages.
 This means we're able to catch and accurately determine vague opt-out requests that aren't the typical "STOP" messages.
 What does it mean for you?
 Not having to manage opt-out requests on your own.